weblisite/sos/backend/docs/BACALHAU_SETUP.md

 You should see a list of nodes indicating a successful setup.

-### 3. Install NPM Package
+### 3. Backend Dependencies

-The Bacalhau JavaScript SDK is already included in `package.json`:
+The backend uses the Bacalhau CLI directly (no additional npm packages required).
+Ensure your backend dependencies are installed:

 ```bash
 npm install